ne14-golden-path/infrastructure/README.md

 # NB: The helmfile.d approach helps us achieve 1-click deploy. (cert-man/otel the most problematic.. mostly due to CRDs)
 # NB: helmfile "sync" might come in handy, e.g. if a release has previously failed it will be upgraded
 docker run --rm --net=host -v "${HOME}/.kube:/helm/.kube" -v "${PWD}:/wd" --workdir /wd ghcr.io/helmfile/helmfile:v0.167.1 helmfile apply

+# patch container or config updates with the following (helmfile may not detect these changes)
+# note that kubectl does grumble tho about having not previously knowing about the deploy :/
+kubectl apply -f ./manifests/my-apps/
 ```

 # build docker